RileyHunter/best-worst-website/README.md

 ```

 Once you're all ready to go make sure you've done the above step, then start a pull request into `main` by going to [GitHub's branches page for the repo](https://github.com/RileyHunter/best-worst-website/branches), locating your branch by name, clicking "New pull request", then filling out and submitting the form.

+# Disclaimer

+I did stick to loosley to a timeframe on this as to not spend too much time on it.
+As such the current bugs are as follows:

+1. SetIntervals stack ontop of each other everytime you press scramble - I need to go have a good look at how setInterval works in the callstack and the event loop.
+2. The hack way in which i have squished the entities together means that zooming in and out of the page / going down below 600ish screen size leads to a 'MissingNo' effect, looks cool but not intentional.